Renarde-dev/Piwigo-test-docker/README.md

 ### Advanced option

-if you want to use an existing MySQL/MariaDB database you already setup, rename `compose-nodb.yaml` as `compose.yaml`

-if preffer using a `mysql` container edit `compose.yaml` and replace mariadb by mysql (case sensitive).
+if you preffer using a `mysql` container edit `compose.yaml` and replace mariadb by mysql (case sensitive).

+if you want to use an existing MySQL/MariaDB database you already setup, use `compose-nodb.yaml` and rename it `compose.yaml`.
+You can either create `.env` with `piwigo_port=` or manually edit the compose file to change the exposed port.

 ## Architeture

-- MariaDB container, data is stored `/piwigo-data/mysql`
+Two container :
-- Alpine nginx + php-fpm
+- Alpine nginx with php-fpm
+- MariaDB

 PHP modules are installed with alpine natives packages, php-fpm is running with the same user as nginx.

+Container network trafic is internal in the `piwigo-network` bridge.

+All persistent data is stored in `./piwigo-data/`

+- `_data`,`upload`,`galleries`,`local/config` map to piwigo directories of the same name
+- `mysql` is the database directory